The Nativity Season

 St. Nicholas of Myra in Lycia

-- The life of St. Nicholas illustrates how we can help others thereby showing God’s love for all.
-We also can associate the acts of charity with the real St. Nicholas and help students not to confuse him with the more familiar “Santa Claus.”
-Understanding the true nature of St. Nicholas in Myra and Lycia helps us to prepare for to meet the Lord, setting the birth of Christ within the context of God’s family.
+- The life of St. Nicholas illustrates how we can help others, thereby showing God’s love for all.
+We also can associate the acts of charity with the real St. Nicholas, rather than the fictionalized character of Santa Claus so familiar in our world.
+Understanding the true nature of St. Nicholas in Myra and Lycia helps us to prepare for to meet the Lord.

 Objectives